FChrisF/LLCL/README.txt

-  The files/units present in the Ligth LCL replace the main standard files/units used inside the LCL/VCL: Classes, ComCtrls, Controls, Dialogs, ExtCtrls, Forms, Graphics, Menus, StdCtrls, SysUtils and Variants.
+  The files/units present in the Ligth LCL replace the main standard files/units used inside the LCL/VCL: Classes, ClipBrd, ComCtrls, Controls, Dialogs, ExtCtrls, FileCtrl, Forms, Graphics, Grids, IniFiles, Menus, StdCtrls, SysUtils and Variants.

   Plus an additional unit for the VCL: XPMan.

-  And a few other ones for the LCL: FileUtil, Interfaces, LazFileUtils, LazUTF8, LazUTF8Classes, LCLType and LMessages.
+  And a few other ones for the LCL: FileUtil, Interfaces, LazFileUtils, LazUTF8, LazUTF8Classes, LCLIntF, LCLType and LMessages.

   Some of these units are just 'dummy' (i.e. empty) units, provided for compatibility reasons.